k-sanchez/workshop_networks_xcbh/02_sptree.md

 usemathjax: true
 ---

 Species tree estimation is mainly based on the multispecies coalescent model (MSC; [Liu et al. 2021](https://doi.org/10.1007/978-1-4939-9074-0_7)).
-This model accomodates gene trees within species trees.
+This model accomodates gene trees within species trees, while allowing for incomplete lineage sorting (ILS).

 <p align="center">
     <img src="./assets/MSC.png" width="50%"/>
     <figcaption>Modified from (<a href="https://doi.org/10.1007/978-1-4939-9074-0_7">Liu et al. 2021</a>)</figcaption>
 </p>

-Species tree inference methods can be broadly classified into summary and full-likelihood approaches.
+Species tree inference methods can be broadly classified into summary (also termed "heuristic") and full-likelihood approaches.
 The first class reduce the information in the sequences to summary statistics, while the second perform estimations directly from the alignments.
 As a result, the summary-based approaches are much more faster than full-likelihood methods.
-Here we will use two summary-based methods (also termed "heuristic approaches"), one of them takes previously reconstructed gene trees as input data (ASTRAL), and the other one (SVDquartets) can work with single-nucleotide-polymorphism (SNPs) datasets directly (i.e., gene tree inference is not needed).
+Here, we will use two summary-based methods, one of them takes previously reconstructed gene trees as input data (ASTRAL), and the other one (SVDquartets) can work with single-nucleotide-polymorphism (SNPs) datasets directly (i.e., gene tree inference is not needed).

 ## Species tree inference based on gene tree input data: ASTRAL

 <span style="font-variant: small-caps;">astral</span> belongs to a family of species tree methods known as two-step because it uses estimated gene trees from sequence alignments.
-Here, we will use the maximum likelihood trees inferred from 1000 introns.
+Here, we will use the maximum likelihood trees inferred from the 388 alignments.

 Download the software from [GitHub](https://github.com/smirarab/ASTRAL/archive/refs/heads/master.zip), or in Unix you can type in the terminal: